harshasrikara/harshasrikara.github.io/README.md

 ### Raw Text
 Harsha Srikara

-Software Engineering Intern at Brainspace, A Cyxtera Business
+Junior Software Engineer at Brainspace, A Cyxtera Business

 University of Texas at Dallas